redhat-best-practices-for-k8s/test-network-function/README.md

 the first entry found with `"default"=true` is used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.

 If multus IP addresses are dicovered or configured, the partner pod needs to be deployed in the same namespace as the multus network interface for the connectivity test to pass.
-Refer to instruction [here](#specify-the-target-namespace-for-partner-pod-deployment)
+Refer to instruction [here](#specify-the-target-namespace-for-partner-pod-deployment).
 If a pod is not suitable for network connectivity tests because it lacks binaries (e.g. `ping`), it should be given the label `test-network-function.com/skip_connectivity_tests` to exclude it from those tests.
 The label value is not important, only its presence.
 Equivalent to `excludeContainersFromConnectivityTests` in the config file.